Inoran: 1986–2009: Luna Sea, solo debut, Fake? and Tourbillon

-In the summer of 2006, he began his solo career again and released the album Photograph.
-After releasing the album Nirai Kanai in July 2007, he performed many live concerts and released the concert DVD Tour 2007 Determine along with The Best album, which covers his favorite music selected by himself and his fan-club.
+After a five year break in solo activities, Inoran released his third studio album Photograph in the summer of 2006.
+After releasing Niraikanai in July 2007, he performed many live concerts and released the concert DVD Tour 2007 Determine along with The Best compilation album, which collects his favorite songs selected by himself and his fan-club.
 The album also features the new song "I Swear".
-On December 24, 2007, Inoran reunited with Luna Sea to play a one-night concert in front of an audience of around 45,000 people at the Tokyo Dome.
+On December 24, 2007, Inoran reunited with Luna Sea to play a one-night only concert in front of an audience of around 45,000 people at the Tokyo Dome.
 One more reunion would happen again at the hide memorial summit on May 4, 2008.
+After releasing two studio albums, Tourbillon dissipated in 2008.

-In March 2008, Inoran released his first official book Monophonic.
-Inoran performed overseas for the first time in July in Taiwan and South Korea (for the Formoz Festival 2008 and Incheon Pentaport Rock Festival 2008, respectively).
+Inoran released his first official book, Monophonic, in March 2008.
+That July he performed overseas for the first time at the Formoz Festival in Taiwan and the Incheon Pentaport Rock Festival in South Korea.
 On September 21, he performed at D'erlanger's Abstinence's Door #002 event, along with Merry and heidi.
 His fifth original album Apocalypse was released on September 24.
-The tour for the album, entitled Butterfly Effect, incorporated an international extension to perform overseas again, this time in Hong Kong in November, before the tour finale back in Japan.
-He released his first instrumental album Shadow on December 24; it includes the title track for the movie A Symmetry.
+The tour for the album, entitled Butterfly Effect, incorporated an international extension to perform overseas again, this time in Hong Kong in November, before the tour finale back in Japan, he released his first instrumental album Shadow on December 24, 2008; it includes the title track for the movie A Symmetry.
 Inoran performed on October 25 as part of the two-day V-Rock Festival '09.